Valid operation patterns in Jitterbit Studio

 - Target Activity 1 / Source Activity 2: The first target activity (also referred to as the second source activity) can be associated with any endpoint type except for API, Database, File Share, FTP, HTTP, Local Storage, Temporary Storage, or Variable.

-- Target Activity 2 E: If used, the second target activity can be associated with any endpoint type.
+- Target Activity 2 B: If used, the second target activity can be associated with any endpoint type.

-A If an operation chain contains an API activity, it must be the only API or API SOAP Request activity in the operation chain and it must be the source of the first operation.
-That is, no other operation may be calling this operation from a script or an “on success” or “on failure” operation action.
+A If an operation chain contains an API activity, it must be the only API or API SOAP Request activity in the operation chain, and it must be the source of the first operation.
+That is, no other operation may call this operation from a script or an "on success" or "on failure" operation action.

 C Operations cannot include more than one NetSuite, Salesforce, Salesforce Service Cloud, SAP, ServiceMax, or SOAP activity.